eric-hedengren/curseforge-project-analytics/README.md

 You can also change the x axis date display frequency [here](Analytics/Analytics.pyw#L22).

+If you're running the "[Analytics.pyw](Analytics/Analytics.pyw)" file and would like to see the python terminal, change the file extension from ".pyw" to ".py".

 ## Thanks for trying this out!
 I hope this helps!
 Here's the [Example Mod (Standard Materials)](https://www.curseforge.com/minecraft/mc-mods/standardmaterials "Standard Materials CurseForge") that I used for example stats.